All About Birthstones

 Tourmaline is the modern birthstone of October.
 Tourmaline can be found in such an array of colors.
 Tourmaline is a complex silicate that contains boron.
 It usually forms in “pencils” within granite and can be found in east African, Afghanistan, Sri Lanka, Greenland, Mozambique, Nigeria, Burma, Russia, India, Brazil, Madagascar, Italy and parts of the US.

-Tourmaline is sometimes known as the “peace stone” and is believed to ease fear and carries the virtue of unconditional love and friendship
+Tourmaline is sometimes known as the “peace stone”.
+It is believed to ease fear and carries the virtue of unconditional love and friendship

 Opals are the traditional birthstone for October.
 Opal derives from the Greek “opallos” meaning “to see a change” of color.
 Opal gemstones vary widely in color from milky white all the way through to black.
 Opal is a hydrated form of silica formed thousands of years ago when percolated rainwater, carrying dissolved silica is trapped in cracks within the rock.
-It then evaporates leaving only the silica, this hardens and through the natural forces of molding and pressure forms into Opals.
-Opals are amorphous, meaning it has no crystal structure, and they contain up to 20% water trapped within their structure.
-Opals are divided into five main categories, White, Black, Fire, Boulder and Crystal.
+It then evaporates leaving only the silica, this hardens and through the natural forces of molding and pressure forms into opals.
+Opals are amorphous, meaning they have no crystal structure, and they contain up to 20% water trapped within their structure.
+Opals are divided into five main categories, white, black, fire, boulder and crystal.
 They are found mainly in Australia but also Mexico, parts of the US, Brazil, Canada and Ethiopia.

 Opal has always been associated with love, passion and desire.
 It is said to bring out loyalty and faithfulness.